cgonzalezITA/DSFiware-hackathon/assets/docs/README-apisix.md

 [Apache APISIX](https://apisix.apache.org/) provides rich traffic management features like extension via plugins, Load Balancing, Dynamic Upstream, Canary Release, Circuit Breaking, Authentication, Observability, etc.

-The following steps are focused in the deployment of the Helm Chart of Apisix to install an instance of this open source Apache API Gateway.
-At this HOL, it will be used by all the  Fiware Data space parties and it will be installed at the namespace `apisix`.
+The following steps are focused on the deployment of the Helm Chart of Apisix to install an instance of this open source Apache API Gateway.
+At this HOL, Apisix will be used by all the  Fiware Data space parties and it will be installed in a devoted namespace named `apisix`.

 ## step01: _Deploy a basic version of a helloWorld chart_
 ```shell